vijayrajuyj1/Scenario-1-Star-Wars-API-Starship-Scanner/README.md

 In this task i am using python3 for retrieves all starships and their pilots from a given Star Wars film using the Star Wars API.

 STEPS:

  1. Download Python3 from the official website

    $ sudo apt install python3 -y

 2. Check the version

    $ python3 --version

+3. Run the following command in your terminal to install the requests library:

+   $ pip install requests

+ If you're using Python 3, try:

+   $ pip3 install requests

-3. Write the python script to  retrieves all starships and their pilots from a given Star Wars film using the Star Wars API.
+5. Write the python script to  retrieves all starships and their pilots from a given Star Wars film using the Star Wars API.

     Note: The python script was there in this repo (starships_pilots.py)

-4. Excute that file with command-line arguments
+5. Excute that file with command-line arguments

    -> python3 starships_pilots.py "A new Hope"

-5. The Expected output was in JSON format:
+6. The Expected output was in JSON format:

 {
-    "film": "A new hope",
+    "film": "A new Hope",
     "starships": [
         {
             "starship": "CR90 corvette",